 Back in 1975, in a tourist guide to County Donegal called “Donegal- An Exploration” J.J.
 Tohill describes Rossnowlagh beach as “one of the finest in the country, over two miles long and affording excellent bathing and surfing.”

-Rossnowlagh today is a vibrant coastal community with the Sandhouse Hotel and several restaurants providing accommodation and excellent food to both locals and tourists alike.
+Today Rossnowlagh is a vibrant coastal community with the Sandhouse Hotel and several restaurants in the vicinity, providing accommodation and excellent food to both locals and tourists alike.